nickstanley574/nickstanley574.github.io/library.md

 2015
 - Introduction To Programming in Java: An Interdisciplinary Approach by Robert Sedgewick
 - Vagrant Up and Running O'Reilly Mitchel Hashimoto
-- Zero Trust Networks by Evan Gilman & Doug barth
+- The Pragmatic Programmer By Andrew Hunt & David Thomas